Vertex Cuts: Cuts and trees

-In general let $\cc $ be a nested cut system of thin cuts.
-By replacing $X$ by $\hat X$ if necessary, we can assume that there are no slices and so $\subset^\mathrm{a}$ is the same as $\subset $ for pre-cuts.
-Let $\cs $ be the set of separators.
-We define $\cb $ as the set of equivalence classes for a particular equivalence relation $\sim $ on $\cc $.
-Thus for $C,D \in \cc$ put $C\sim D$ if either
+Now in general, let $\cc$ be a nested system of thin cuts.
+By replacing $X$ by $\hat X$ if necessary, we may assume that there are no slices and hence nestedness is defined by inclusion as in Corollary~\ref{coro:nested_hat}.